-Common area furnishings (furniture, area rugs, draperies, etc.) are the collective and shared responsibility of the chapter, including alumni, but must be reviewed and approved by the University through the Office of Residential Services, prior to any additions to the house.
+Common area furnishings (furniture, area rugs, draperies, etc.) are the collective and shared responsibility of the chapter, including alumni, but must be reviewed and approved by the University through the Office of Housing Services, prior to any additions to the house.

 Can I store unwanted University furniture off-campus if I bring it back?

 It is expected that all University provided furniture remains in a student's room throughout the academic year.
 Some furniture can be disassembled and stored within the room if not wanted.
 The only exemption to furniture remaining in the room is with your university provided bed.
-If you requested a university bed set on your Housing Contract and later change your mind contact Residential Services to ask to have the bed set removed.
+If you requested a university bed set on your Housing Contract and later change your mind contact Housing Services to ask to have the bed set removed.

 Are students guaranteed housing on campus?

 First-year and Second-year students are required to live on campus and therefore guaranteed housing.
 Second year students with a Greek affiliation within a chapter that has a residential house are expected to live in the chapter’s house.
 All upperclassmen (juniors and seniors) are currently offered one opportunity to live on campus.
 If the Greek house is not full, then their housing option is to live in the house.
 If their house is full, then they are eligible to compete in the lottery for a residence hall space.

 Who owns the fraternity and sorority houses?

 Lehigh University owns all the fraternity and sorority houses.
 All University owned houses are leased to Greek Alumni Associations on a yearly basis through the Office of Housing Services, which acts as landlord in coordinating room changes and managing leases, among other services.

 What type of Lease and Housing Agreements are required by the University?